 The Amarnath Journey

-Chandanvari is the starting point of the holy journey from where the devotees trek up 12 km in the first day to reach the camp site at Wajvan.
+Chandanvari is the starting point of the holy journey from where the devotees trek up 12 km on the first day to reach the campsite at Wajvan.
 The major attractions of the day include the Sheshnag peak, named so as it resembles the head of a mythical snake, and the shimmering river stream which accompanies you all the way, lending the place a picturesque look.
-Second day is again a 12 km trek to the final campsite at Panchtarni while passing through the Mahaguna pass at an altitude of 4600 mts.
-From Panchtarni, the trek to the cave is 6 km, which can be completed easily be starting early in the morning.
+The second day is again a 12 km trek to the final campsite at Panchtarni while passing through the Mahaguna pass at an altitude of 4600 meter.
+From Panchtarni, the trek to the cave is 6 km, which can be completed easily by starting early in the morning.
 Ponies are available for people who are not able to walk long distances.